eg2310g8/r2auto_nav/Documentations/README.md

 This folder contains documentations that are referenced in the Final Report

 **General**
+- [Final Report](Group08_FinalReport.pdf) is a compilation of our system design process.
+It explains our design considerations and why certain decisions were made along the way.
+It was also the final documentation we submitted for the module.
 - [Loading Manual for TAs](Loading_Manual_for_TAs.pdf) is a document to demonstrate how the ping pong ball should be loaded and robot be informed that the ping pong balls are loaded
 - [End User Document](G8_End_User_Document.pdf) is a document containing the General System Description & Critical Data, Assembly Document, Acceptable Defect Log, Factory Acceptance Test and the Mainetnace and Part Replacement Log.
 - [Detailed Bill of Materials](detailed_bill_of_materials.pdf) shows the breakdown of the parts and where they can be purchased.